Abhilasha1103/ART_GALLERY_PROJECT_CODE/README.md

 13. "What number we'll get if we retrieve all artworks created by French artists?"

 ![Q-13](https://github.com/user-attachments/assets/3749b3b1-f24e-4dd9-acac-8f7a86ba044a)

-14. "What answer we'll get if we retrieve all museums that have at least one Impressionist artwork?"

 15. "How can we retrieve all artworks and their museums, even if they don’t have a museum assigned?"